fdrgsp/micromanager-gui/README.md

 A Micro-Manager GUI based on [pymmcore-widgets](https://pymmcore-plus.github.io/pymmcore-widgets/) and [pymmcore-plus](https://pymmcore-plus.github.io/pymmcore-plus/).

-It has been designed to record calcium imaging experimets with or without optical stimulation using [Arduino](https://www.arduino.cc) and [Thorlabs](https://www.thorlabs.com) Components (paper in press...).
+It has been designed to record calcium imaging experiments with or without optical stimulation using [Arduino](https://www.arduino.cc) and [Thorlabs](https://www.thorlabs.com) Components (paper in press...).

 <img width="2560" alt="Screenshot 2025-05-30 at 4 23 04 PM" src="https://github.com/user-attachments/assets/53f9a79f-025c-47e7-b592-4881b8f4870d" />